kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

     //  GetRuntimeConfigInfo returns the configuration details of the runtime. rpc GetRuntimeConfigInfo(GetRuntimeConfigInfoRequest) returns (GetRuntimeConfigInfoResponse) {}
 }

+// GetRuntimeConfigInfoRequest is the message sent for requesting runtime configuration details message GetRuntimeConfigInfoRequest {}

+// GetRuntimeConfigInfoResponse is the response message from runtime that includes configuration details message GetRuntimeConfigInfoResponse {
+    ActiveRuntimeConfig runtime_config = 1
+}

+// ActiveRuntimeConfig contains the configuration details from the runtime. message ActiveRuntimeConfig {
+    LinuxUserNamespaceConfig user_namespace_config = 1;
+}

+// LinuxUserNamespaceConfig represents runtime's user-namespace configuration on a linux host. message LinuxUserNamespaceConfig {
+   // uid_mappings is an array of user id mappings. repeated LinuxIDMapping uid_mappings = 1;
+   // gid_mappings is an array of group id mappings. repeated LinuxIDMapping gid_mappings = 2;
+}

 // LinuxIDMapping represents a single user namespace mapping in Linux. message LinuxIDMapping {
    // container_id is the starting id for the mapping inside the container.